Valley Forge National Historical Park

 HIKING & RUNNING

-Nearly 20 miles of trails traverse Valley Forge National Historical Park, offering a multitude of opportunities for hikers and runners to see and explore at their own pace.
+Nearly 28 miles of authorized trails traverse Valley Forge National Historical Park, offering a multitude of opportunities for hikers and runners to see and explore at their own pace.

 A Pennsylvania fishing license is required of all anglers 16 years of age and older.
 Please see the park's official fishing guide for full rules and regulations.

 Valley Forge Park is home to 21 miles of biking trails.
-The 6.6-mile Joseph Plumb Martin Trail connects the Visitor Center to some of the park's most recognizable historic sites including the Muhlenberg Huts, U.S. National Memorial Arch, Artillery Park, and Varnum's Quarters.
+The eight-mile Joseph Plumb Martin Trail connects the Visitor Center to some of the park's most recognizable historic sites including the Muhlenberg Huts and U.S. National Memorial Arch.
 The Schuylkill River Trail, which runs through the northern half of the park at Betzwood Picnic Area, connects the park to Center City Philadelphia to the east and Phoenixville to the west.

 Bring a packed lunch and enjoy the peaceful surroundings at one of the park's three designated picnic areas.
 The Betzwood Picnic Area on the north side of the park has grills available to cook up a hot lunch.
 The U.S. National Memorial Arch provides a stunning backdrop at Wayne's Woods Picnic Area.